MSc Anatomy: Career, Skills, Scope, Options, Outlook

 • Histologist: Histologists study tissues at the microscopic level.
 They may work in hospitals, research labs, or other healthcare settings, preparing and analyzing tissue samples and contributing to research projects.

-• Biomedical researcher: Biomedical researchers use their knowledge of anatomy and other scientific disciplines to conduct research on the causes, treatments, and prevention of diseases.
+• Biomedical researcher: Biomedical researchers use their knowledge of anatomy and other scientific disciplines to research the causes, treatments, and prevention of diseases.
 They may work in academic, government, or industry settings, conducting experiments, analyzing data, and publishing findings.

 Duties, Tasks, Roles, and Responsibilities